-Sustainable Jersey's successful certification program provides a framework and support for municipalities to achieve their sustainability goals.
-Integrating the NJCEP's policy goals and programs into the Sustainable Jersey structure provides an extremely cost effective conduit for the NJCEP to reach local governments.
-To that end, a portion of Sustainable Jersey's annual NJCEP funding supports the coordination and integration of the NJCEP with Sustainable Jersey operations.
+Sustainable Jersey's certification program provides an organizing framework and support resources and services that help municipalities and school districts achieve their sustainability goals.
+Integrating the NJCEP's policy goals and programs into the Sustainable Jersey structure provides a cost effective conduit for the NJCEP to reach New Jersey municipalities and schools.
+To that end, a portion of Sustainable Jersey's annual NJCEP funding supports core Sustainable Jersey operations, and coordination and integration of the NJCEP with Sustainable Jersey initiatives.